 Our Pre-Application Discussion service provides opportunity for you to discuss your proposals with a planning officer before you make a planning application.
 We can advise you on how to make your application and what the likely issues will be when it is considered.
 For advice on smaller scale proposals such as domestic extensions, other home improvements and advertisements, we provide a Duty Planning Officer service.

-You can submit a planning application yourself or appoint an agent or architect to act on your behalf.
-Please note that if you use an agent or architect, our contact during the application process will always be with them.
+You can submit a planning application yourself or appoint an agent, Chartered Architectural Technologist or architect.
+Please note that if you use an agent, architect, or Chartered Architectural Technologist our contact during the application process will always be with them.

 We offer a Pre-Application Discussion service2 so you have better chance of getting permission when you submit your application.
 A Pre-Application Discussion should improve the quality of your proposal, reduce the time it takes to determine your application, and give you peace of mind that you are on the right lines before making a planning application.
 We are committed to providing a quality planning service, both in terms of the quality of new development and the timescale in which we make our decisions.
 Good quality decisions, made in a timely manner need commitment and input from both our officers and applicants.

 Please note that if you choose not to follow our advice given at the pre-application stage, this could lead to your planning application being refused.
 Applications that do not follow advice can undermine the Pre-Application Discussion process and our ability to process applications efficiently and in a timely manner.